E-commerce in Switzerland Market Size

 7.1.9 Coop Group

 9. MARKET OPPORTUNITIES AND FUTURE TRENDS

-What is the growth rate of Switzerland E-Commerce Market?
+How big is the Switzerland E-Commerce Market?

 Who are the key players in Switzerland E-Commerce Market?

 ZurRose Group, Nespresso, Digitec Galaxus AG, Microspot.ch and Zalando Group are the major companies operating in the Switzerland E-Commerce Market.

 What years does this Switzerland E-Commerce Market cover, and what was the market size in 2023?